 Students interested in receiving loans, grants or work study to pay for college should submit the Free Application for Federal Student Aid in October of their thirteenth year—the same year they are graduating.
 Eligibility for federal loans increases when a student reaches sophomore class standing.

-Early-middle college students are eligible for WMU’s Freshman Scholarships, instead of transfer scholarships.
-Scholarship eligibility is based on high school GPA and test scores.
+Early/middle college students are eligible for WMU’s Freshman Scholarships, instead of transfer scholarships.
+Scholarship eligibility is based on high school GPA, test scores, and may require supplemental scholarship applications or participation in an on-campus competition.

 Orientation and First Year Experience